azixaka/Berberis/README.md

 - **Record/Replay**: The broker provides a record/replay feature that can serialize a stream of updates into a stream.
 This serialized stream can then be deserialized and published on a channel, facilitating efficient data replay and debugging.

 - **Comprehensive Observability**: With Berberis CrossBar, you can trace not only messages but also a wide array of statistics, including service time, latencies, rates, sources, percentiles, and more.
+Lifecycle tracking enables real-time topology visualization by publishing events when channels and subscriptions are created or destroyed.
 This empowers you to gain deeper insights into the performance of your messaging system and make data-driven optimizations.

 - **Stateful Channels**: Berberis CrossBar offers stateful channels, which store the latest published messages by key.
 This allows new subscribers to fetch the most recent state of the channel upon subscription, keeping everyone up-to-date and in sync.